Porsche 908/01 LH Coupé (1968-1969)

 Premiere: April 7, 1968 Le Mans test day

-The Le Mans 24H race was planned for June 15 and 16, but had to be postponed due to French students' and workers' strikes that had started in May.
-The struggles reached into every corner of French life, so the Le Mans racing event was postponed three and half months to September 28-29.
-For the Le Mans the 908 LH’s now had rear spoilers instead of fins as seen before.
+The Le Mans 24h race was planned for June 15 and 16, but had to be postponed due to French students' and workers' strikes that had started in May.
+The struggles reached into every corner of life in France, so the Le Mans racing event was postponed three and half months to September 28-29.
+For the Le Mans, the 908 LH now had rear spoiler instead of fins.

 Continue to 908/01 K Coupé